pglass/voluptuary/README.rst

 1. Familiar behavior: This library strives to match the validation behavior of the (Draft 4) validator from `jsonschema`_.
-2. Pro-active testing: This library includes and actively runs a comprehensive suite of tests to ensure behavior in the first point.
+2. Proactive testing: This library includes and actively runs a comprehensive suite of tests to ensure behavior in the first point.
 3. Documentation: This library includes a list outlining support for JSON Schema features/keywords, and strive to keep this up to date.